 Reset the Settings

 If nothing seems working to fix the not registered on Android error, reset the network settings.
 To do this, go to Back up and Reset in your phone settings.
 Choose Reset Network Settings.
-This will restore the factory version of network settings.
+This will restore the factory version of the network settings.
 After the process is completed, you can see a confirmation message.

 Run your phone in Service mode

 Service mode lets you ping your mobile and debug what the issue is.
 Hence put your phone in Service mode.
-To do run Service Mode on mobile, you will need to enter the special key.
+To run Service Mode on mobile, you will need to enter the special key.
 Check the service mode of your phone make and enter the key.
 Then run a ping test.
 Once you are here, turn off the radio mode.
 This will restart your device and should fix the network not registered error.

 Which of the above techniques helped you?
 Do you have any other ideas to fix this error?
 Please let us know in the comments.